 - Whisk all the ingredients together except the oil.
 Set aside.

-- Divide the oil between the cups of a 24 cup mini muffin tin.
+- Divide the oil in a 24-cup mini muffin tin.
 Heat the oil for about 10 minutes.

-- If you’re aren’t comfortable butterflying the leg of lamb, you can ask your butcher to do this for you.
+- If you’re not comfortable butterflying the leg of lamb, you can ask your butcher to do this for you.

 - If you’re using young carrots with the tops still on, there’s no need to peel them.
 Simply cut the tops off and wash the carrots well.